 Figure 1: Location map of study area

-2.2 Data used: The freely available LISS-III (spatial resolution 23.5 m) data was downloaded from bhuvan portal and processed in GIS environment using QGIS and Arc GIS software for year 2008 and 2018.
-The standard FCC image for year 2008 and 2018 is shown in Figure 2.
+2.2 Data used: The freely available LISS-III (spatial resolution 23.5 m) data were downloaded from Bhuvan portal and processed in GIS environment using QGIS and ArcGIS software for years 2008 and 2018.
+The standard FCC image for the year 2008 and 2018 is shown in Figure 2.